nationalarchives/ctd-omega-services/README.md

 docker ps -a
 ```
 6. Go to http://localhost:9325/ in a web browser and you should see the message queues configured in `custom.conf`, e.g. `request-general` and `omega-editorial-web-application-instance-1`

+7. To run the unit tests you can use `sbt test`.

-7. To run the Pan-Archival Catalogue Services locally you can use ` sbt run`.
+8. To run the Pan-Archival Catalogue Services locally you can use ` sbt run`.
 Note that the queue names configured in the `application.conf` file used by application must match those in the `custom.conf` file used by ElasticMQ.

-8. Your message service is now running and ready to respond to requests.
+9. Your message service is now running and ready to respond to requests.

 ## Packaging
 This project makes use of the [sbt-native-packager](https://www.scala-sbt.org/sbt-native-packager/index.html) plugin to create distribution packages of the application.